“My kid is always on their best behavior,” said no parent ever.

 Be sure to acknowledge and praise their efforts.
 Even if the results don’t quite reach the goal, praise the intention.

 For example, “I appreciate how you have attempted to clean your room.”
 Or, “thank you for helping me out with folding the laundry.”
-Praise verbally or with positive body language – high fives, thumbs up, hugs, etc. A special handshake can create a sense of comradery as well as praise.
+Provide positive feedback verbally or with positive body language – high fives, thumbs up, hugs, etc. A special handshake can create a sense of comradery as well as praise.

 7. Set Clear And Consistent Boundaries